FREE Quality, Health and Safety, and HR Business Software, Click HERE to Learn More

 h) Improve the processes and the quality management system.

-Organisations can decide how many processes they wish to create as documented information.
+Organizations can decide how many processes they wish to create as documented information.
 However, regardless of whether the processes are documented or not, those employees responsible for their implementation must be aware of their requirements.

 Breakdown 4.4.2 To the extent necessary, the organization shall: